gmck/NavigationGraph8Net7/README.md

 From the very beginning of using the NavigationComponent, I’d always had problems getting IsFinishing == true.
 The original fix was to use an OnBackPressedCallback in the HomeFragment.
 Then use its HandleOnBackPressed method to call Activity.Finish().
 That worked well and the service was closed from within the MainActivity’s OnDestroy() where you then would get IsFinishing == true and then call StopService.

 However, we then had to add support for the Predictive Back Gesture.
 The PBG requires that there should be no enabled OnBackPressedCallback in the HomeFragment or Start Destination Fragment for the PBG to appear.
 So the onBackPressedCallback was removed from the HomeFragment and that then led to the solution of using the Application Class’s Application.IActivityLifecycleCallbacks, and to the code snippet in the table below using OnActivityDestroyed, which again made IsFinishing == true in the OnDestroy of the MainActivity and StopService was again successfully called.

-**The fix for this, when Don’t keep Activities is OFF is to move the code from OnActivityDestroyed to OnActivitySaveInstanceState**

 In NavigationGraph7Net7, back in June, I had already commented out all the OnBackPressedCallbacks from each fragment in anticipation of what is likely in Android 14 as I believe as you close each fragment there will also be some sort of animation like a PBG and it will probably also be foiled by any OnBackPressedCallbacks.